Yxwww/yuxi-site/posts/darkmode.md

 }
 ```

 Using useMounted hook makes the <ThemeToggleButton /> only rendered by client.
 This avoids hydration issue all together.
+Now, let's have a looking at how to fix the flash issue.

-## Fix flash issue
+## The flash issue

-While addressing the requirements, I've noticed a flashing issue when the page initially renders in light mode then renders the darkmode.
+While addressing the requirements, I've noticed an issue when the page renders the theme preference stored in `localStorage` later than expected causes the app to render "incorrect" theme first before rendering the prefered theme.

 Assessing the current design: